haraka/Haraka/docs/HAProxy.md

 DENYSOFT is used to prevent configuration errors from rejecting valid mail.

-To enable support for PROXY you must create a `haproxy_hosts` configuration file which should contain a list of IP or CIDRs that should be allowed to send the PROXY command.
-As PROXY must be sent as soon as the socket is opened - if this file contains one or more entries then a short banner delay is applied (default: 250ms) to allow for the PROXY command to be sent once the socket is connected.
+To enable support for PROXY you must create a `haproxy_hosts` configuration file which should contain a list of IP addresses of the HAProxy hosts that should be allowed to send the PROXY command.

-If you have HAProxy hosts that are remote and are on connections with higher latency then you may need to increase the banner delay greater than 250ms, you can do this by creating a configuration file named `haproxy_banner_delay` which should contain the number of milliseconds of delay that should be applied.
+When a host connects to Haraka that matches an IP address present in the `haproxy_hosts` file - a banner is not sent, instead Haraka waits for the PROXY command to be sent before proceeding.
+The connection will timeout with `421 PROXY timed out` if the command is not sent within 30 seconds.

+NOTE: because Haraka does not send a banner when a listed HAProxy host connects you cannot use the HAProxy `option smtpchk` to test the host, you must just use the basic TCP check that HAProxy uses by default.

 [1] http://haproxy.1wt.eu/download/1.5/doc/proxy-protocol.txt